-Distribution: Alaska to California, east to Montana and Wyoming
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to Alberta, Montana and Wyoming.

-Habitat: In sluggish streams and ponds, low to moderate elevations
+Habitat: In sluggish streams, ponds, lakes, and mudflats at low to moderate elevations.

 Conservation Status: Not of concern